 Make sure you understand the basic divorce concepts!
 There is a FREE DIVORCE CLASS where you can learn the basics of divorce law and court procedures.
-Classes are available to anyone, regardless of income, and regardless of whether you have an attorney.
 Classes are offered in English and Spanish.
 Visit Free Classes for more information.

 - Read the Complaint for Divorce

 - Fill Out Your Papers to Respond

 - File Your Paperwork